2007 De Anza College rape investigation

 The 2007 De Anza rape investigation was a police inquiry into allegations of sexual assault of a minor arising from an off-campus party on March 4, 2007.
 The investigation focused on eight members of the 2007 De Anza College baseball team.
-The allegations were investigated by the Santa Clara County, California Sheriff's Department, and reviewed by Santa Clara County District Attorney Dolores Carr.
-On June 4, 2007, Carr stated that no charges would be filed.
+The allegations were investigated by the Santa Clara County, California Sheriff's Office, and reviewed by Santa Clara County District Attorney Dolores Carr.
+On June 4, 2007, Carr announcted that no charges would be filed.
 This decision was questioned by many, and the Office of the California Attorney General Jerry Brown was invited by the prosecutor to perform an independent investigation of the available evidence.
-May 2, 2008, the Attorney General's office determined that there was insufficient evidence to charge anyone present with a crime.
+On May 2, 2008, the Attorney General's office determined that there was insufficient evidence to charge anyone present with a crime.

 Allegations of assault

-Three members of the De Anza College women's soccer team alleged that, on March 4, 2007, while attending a party off-campus at the home of a member of the college's baseball team, they heard a commotion, and knelt to look through an un-screened French door pane.
+Three members of the De Anza College women's soccer team alleged that, on March 4, 2007, while attending a party off-campus at the home of a member of the college's baseball team, they heard a commotion and knelt to look through an un-screened French door pane.
 They witnessed an intoxicated 17-year-old girl being sexually assaulted by two or more people.
 They further stated that a number of other people were in the same room, observing the incident and cheering.
-They were told to go away and the door was blocked.
-The women stated that they intervened, removed the girl, and took her to the hospital.
-It was found she was covered with someone else's vomit.
+They were told to go away, and the door was blocked.
+The women stated that they intervened, removed the girl and took her to the hospital.
+It was discovered that she was covered with someone else's vomit.

 Investigation

-The members of the soccer team reported the incident, and the Santa Clara Sheriff's Department investigated.
-No arrests were made, even after a second woman came forward to say that she too had been sexually assaulted by De Anza college baseball players.
+The members of the soccer team reported the incident, and the Santa Clara Sheriff's Office investigated.
+No arrests were made, even after a second woman came forward to say that she, too, had been sexually assaulted by De Anza College baseball players.
 The results of the investigation were turned over to the Office of the Santa Clara County District Attorney.
-The sheriffs did not investigate the scene until nearly 23 hours after the woman was brought to hospital.
-The district attorney's office conducted additional investigations, and presented its evidence to a grand jury.
+The sheriff's office did not investigate the scene until nearly 23 hours after the girl was brought to a hospital.
+The District Attorney's office conducted additional investigations and presented its evidence to a grand jury.
 On June 4, 2007, District Attorney Dolores Carr announced that she would not charge anyone involved in the alleged incident with a crime.
 Carr later explained that to reveal the details of the case that led her to this decision would have a chilling effect on other rape claims.

-Santa Clara Sheriff Laurie Smith stated that she believed a sexual assault did occur.
-D.A.
+Santa Clara Sheriff Laurie Smith stated that she believed that a sexual assault did occur.
 Carr submitted the case to the Office of the State Attorney General for review.